 Great news!
-The Fall 2018 Body Sass?
-Cleanse Group Program is waiting patiently for your registration so that you can re-set your health, weight, digestion, and energy!
+The Fall 2018 Body Sass® Cleanse Group Program is waiting patiently for your registration so that you can re-set your health, weight, digestion, and energy.
 This 21-Day Cleanse Group fun is from September 8 – 28 and registration closes in a week!
 There’s no time to waste and you deserve this important self-care.
-Click HERE to find out aaalllll about the Cleanse and what it can do for you, and get yo’self registered.
+Click HERE to find out all about the Cleanse and what it can do for you, and get yo’self registered.

-- Quinoa is helpful for aiding in weight loss because it has a high concentration of nutrients combined with an ability to expand in our bodies?keeping us satiated (feeling full).
-Remember though: it?s still a starch, so moderation is a good approach.
-A one-third cup serving per day is plenty.
+- Quinoa is helpful for aiding in weight loss because it has a high concentration of nutrients combined with an ability to expand in our body, keeping us satiated (feeling full).

 - Put 1-2 tsp. avocado oil in small saucepan and place heat on medium.